-Prior to the Petition Date, AMR adopted certain plans which provide for the issuance of AMR common stock in connection with the exercise of stock options and for other stock-based awards.
+Prior to the Petition Date, the Company adopted certain plans which provide for the issuance of common stock in connection with the exercise of stock options and for other stock-based awards.
 AMR has granted stock compensation under three plans: the 1998 Long Term Incentive Plan (the 1998 Plan), the 2003 Employee Stock Incentive Plan (the 2003 Plan) and the 2009 Long Term Incentive Plan (the 2009 Plan).
 Collectively, the 1998 Plan and the 2009 Plan are referred to as the LTIP Plans.

-The Company believes that all of the granted stock options will be cancelled as part of the emergence of AMR and its subsidiaries, including the Company, from Chapter 11.
+The Company believes that all of its stock options will be cancelled as part of its emergence from Chapter 11.
 The following includes additional information about these plans as of December 31, 2011.
 It is expected that no future awards will be made under these plans.

-Under the LTIP Plans, officers and key people of American and its subsidiaries were granted certain types of stock or performance based awards.
-At December 31, 2011, AMR had AMR stock option awards, stock appreciation right (SAR) awards, performance share awards, deferred share awards and other awards outstanding under these plans.
-The total number of AMR common shares authorized for distribution under the 1998 Plan and the 2009 Plan is 23,700,000 and 4,000,000 shares, respectively.
+Under the LTIP Plans, officers and key people of AMR and its subsidiaries were granted certain types of stock or performance based awards.
+At December 31, 2011, the Company had stock option awards, stock appreciation right (SAR) awards, performance share awards, deferred share awards and other awards outstanding under these plans.
+The total number of common shares authorized for distribution under the 1998 Plan and the 2009 Plan is 23,700,000 and 4,000,000 shares, respectively.
 The 1998 Plan expired by its terms in 2008.

-AMR established the 2003 Plan to provide equity awards to employees of AMR and its subsidiaries.
-Under the 2003 Plan, employees may be granted AMR stock options, restricted stock and deferred stock.
-At December 31, 2011, AMR had stock options and deferred awards outstanding under this plan.
-The total number of shares of AMR common stock authorized for distribution under the 2003 Plan is 42,680,000 shares.
+The Company established the 2003 Plan to provide equity awards to employees.
+Under the 2003 Plan, employees may be granted stock options, restricted stock and deferred stock.
+At December 31, 2011, the Company had stock options and deferred awards outstanding under this plan.
+The total number of shares authorized for distribution under the 2003 Plan is 42,680,000 shares.

-In 2011, 2010 and 2009 the total charge for share-based compensation expense included in Wages, salaries and benefits expense was \$40 million, \$49 million and \$61 million, respectively.
+In 2011, 2010 and 2009 the total charge for share-based compensation expense included in Wages, salaries and benefits expense was \$40 million, \$53 million and \$61 million, respectively.
 In 2011, 2010 and 2009, the amount of cash used to settle equity instruments granted under share-based compensation plans was \$2 million, \$2 million and \$1 million, respectively.

-Stock Options/SARs During 2006, AMR's Board of Directors approved an amendment covering all of the outstanding stock options previously granted under the 1998 Plan.
+Stock Options/SARs During 2006, the AMR Board of Directors approved an amendment covering all of the outstanding stock options previously granted under the 1998 Plan.
 The amendment added to each of the outstanding options an additional SAR in tandem with each of the then outstanding stock options.
-The addition of the SAR did not impact the fair value of the stock options, but simply allowed AMR to settle the exercise of the option by issuing the net number of shares equal to the in-the-money value of the option.
-This amendment is estimated to make available enough shares to permit AMR to settle all outstanding performance and deferred share awards under the 1998 Plan in stock rather than cash.
+The addition of the SAR did not impact the fair value of the stock options, but simply allowed the Company to settle the exercise of the option by issuing the net number of shares equal to the in-the-money value of the option.
+This amendment is estimated to make available enough shares to permit the Company to settle all outstanding performance and deferred share awards under the 1998 Plan in stock rather than cash.